EldritchGarden/PythonLesssonMaterials/Curriculum.md

         * F-strings
         * Common methods
         * Slicing
-5. Functions
-    * What is a function, and why
-    * Defining and running functions
-    * Passing arguments & variable scope
-    * The return statement
-    * Brief touch on recursion
 6. Classes and OOP
     * Difference between classes and functions
     * Class variables and methods